Travel 101 tickets

 Another example is flying Southwest back and forth between Milwaukee and Omaha.
 Most of my one-way tickets included two planes, one from Milwaukee to St. Louis.
 After a layover, I then flew to Omaha.

-A roundtrip ticket means your reservation is to go out and return on one ticket.
-Like one-ways, these two can have more than one segment.
+A round-trip ticket means your reservation is for a trip that goes out and returns on one ticket.
+Like one-way, these two can have more than one segment.

-This way is your best option if you like to have minimal paperwork and pay for everything in one lump sum.
+Round-trip tickets are the best option if you prefer minimal paperwork and pay for everything in one lump sum.

-The whole trip is on a single piece of paper with one code that works for your entire trip with Amtrak.
+The entire trip is outlined on a single piece of paper, featuring a code that works for your whole Amtrak journey.

-This scenario might not be the case for airlines, for one bar code may not work for the whole trip.
+This scenario might not be the case for airlines, as one bar code may not be sufficient for the entire trip.

 So you may have more than one boarding pass, but if you print your ticket off at home, you could have it on one sheet of paper (depending on your trip).
 In this case, ensure you have the correct ticket for each segment when you fly.

-After your payment clears, you have all the tickets to go out and come back.
+After your payment clears, you will have all the tickets to go out and return.

 This method makes things easier for some people to maintain because there is less paperwork.

-It may be cheaper to buy roundtrip tickets, especially when traveling internationally.
+It may be more cost-effective to purchase round-trip tickets, especially when traveling internationally.
 Why?
 I don’t know.

-One downside, for some people, is it is a significant chunk of money upfront.
-So it’s harder to spread the cost of the trip over a few pay periods.
+For some people, one downside is that it requires a significant upfront investment.
+Therefore, it’s more challenging to spread the cost of the trip over several pay periods.

-Sometimes it is harder to make changes on your own.
-Once the ticket gets scanned and you need to move a return date, you may need to call or go in person or go to the airport or train station.
-Or if you decide that you want to go somewhere else before you go home.
+Sometimes, it is harder to make changes on your own.
+Once the ticket is scanned and you need to change a return date, you may need to call, visit in person, or go to the airport or train station.
+Or if you decide to go somewhere else before you go home.

 Multi-city Ticket

-One ticket type that I like that most people don’t know about is the multi-city ticket.
+One ticket type that I like the most, but that most people don’t know about, is the multi-city ticket.

-These tickets allow you to either stretch out your travel, book uncommon routes, or come up with an adventure that will work best for you,
+These tickets allow you to either stretch out your travel, book uncommon routes, or create an adventure that works best for you.

-Not all airlines offer this, like Southwest, which is not available in the app for Amtrak.
+Not all airlines offer this feature, such as Southwest, which is not available in the Amtrak app.

 Remember the trip to New Orleans I talked about earlier?